 1. To achieve your dreams, you have to be committed to improving how you eat, sleep, exercise, and think.
 A 1% change isn't much, but small improvements each and every day will amplify your life.

-2. Being just 1% better every day is like compound interest for your body and mind, where every day’s gain gets added to yesterday’s “principle” so that you earn results on your results.
+2. Being just 1% better every day is like compound interest for your body and mind, where every day’s gain gets added to yesterday’s “principal” so that you earn results on your results.
 This is called the aggregate of 1% gains.

 3. Doing something small each day will leave you with more of everything: more strength, more confidence and more possibilities.